Hu Shih: Pragmatism

-In fact, Hu saw his life work as a consistent project of practicing the scientific spirit of Pragmatism since science is an attitude, a lifestyle that must be lived.
+Hu saw his life work as a consistent project of practicing the scientific spirit of Pragmatism as a lifestyle.

 Skepticism

 For Hu Shih, skepticism and pragmatism are inseparable.
-In his essay "Introducing My Thoughts" (介紹我自己的思想), he states that Thomas H. Huxley is the one person, other than Dewey, who most heavily influenced his thoughts.
+In his essay "Introducing My Thoughts" (介紹我自己的思想), he states that Thomas H. Huxley is the one person who most heavily influenced his thoughts.
 Huxley's agnosticism is the negative precondition to the practical, active problem-solving of Dewey's pragmatism.
-Huxley's "genetic method" in Hu's writing becomes a "historical attitude," an attitude that ensures one's intellectual independence which also leads to individual emancipation and political freedom.
+Huxley's "genetic method" in Hu's writing becomes a "historical attitude", an attitude that ensures one's intellectual independence which also leads to individual emancipation and political freedom.

 Chinese intellectual history

-Hu Shih brought the scientific method and the spirit of Skepticism into traditional Chinese textual study (Kaozheng), laying the groundwork for contemporary studies of Chinese intellectual history.
+Hu Shih brought the scientific method and the spirit of Skepticism into traditional Chinese textual study (kaozheng), laying the groundwork for contemporary studies of Chinese intellectual history.

-In 1919, Hu Shih published the first volume of An Outline History of Chinese Philosophy; the later portion was never finished.
-Later scholars of Chinese intellectual history including Feng Youlan and Yu Yingshi agree that Hu's work was revolutionary.
-Cai Yuanpei, president of Peking University where Hu was teaching at the time, wrote the preface for Outline and pointed out four key features that make Hu's work distinct:
+In 1919, Hu Shih published the first volume of An Outline History of Chinese Philosophy.
+The later portion was never finished.
+Cai Yuanpei, president of Peking University where Hu was teaching at the time, wrote the preface for Outline and pointed out four key features of Hu's work: